mermaid-js/mermaid/README.md

 mermaid
 =======

-Generation of diagram and flowchart from text in a similar manner as markdown.
+Generation of diagrams and flowcharts from text in a similar manner as markdown.

-Ever wanted to simplify documentation and avoid heavy tools like visio when explaining your code?
+Ever wanted to simplify documentation and avoid heavy tools like Visio when explaining your code?

 This is why mermaid was born, a simple markdown-like script language for generating charts from text via javascript.

-The code below would render to the image
+The code below would render the following image

 ```
 graph TD;